SamuelVanie/cobol-ts-mode/README.md

 # cobol-ts-mode

+> **⚠️ ARCHIVED**: This project is no longer maintained.
+The tree-sitter implementation for COBOL that this mode relies on is not reliable enough for production use.
+Development has been discontinued.

 A tree-sitter major mode for COBOL in Emacs with full syntax highlighting, indentation, and navigation support.

 ## Features